NativeScript/docs-v7/docs/sidekick/user-guide/enterprise-auth/intro.md

 > **NOTE**: Configuring enterprise authentication providers is very tricky.
 If you’re not seeing your auth screen as expected, or if you hit problems at any time throughout the process, feel free to [reach out on Stack Overflow](https://stackoverflow.com/questions/tagged/nativescript).

 And that’s it!
 You’ve now successfully built an app that can connect to an enterprise authentication provider.

-## How does this work?

-Sidekick’s enterprise authentication implementation is powered by [Progress Kinvey](https://www.kinvey.com/), a leading backend app development platform, with powerful capabilities to connect to and use enterprise data sources.
-As part of the process of setting up the Enterprise Auth feature, NativeScript Sidekick creates a Kinvey account using the Telerik credentials that you log into Sidekick with.
-Kinvey has a feature called [Mobile Identity Connect](https://devcenter.kinvey.com/nativescript/guides/mobile-identity-connect) that is designed to connect with existing identity and single sign-on solutions.
-This is the feature that powers the Enteprise Auth template.

-You can see the Mobile Identity Connect service that NativeScript Sidekick automatically created for you inside Kinvey by logging into the [Kinvey Console](https://console.kinvey.com) using the same credentials that you use for NativeScript Sidekick.
-You will have an app that corresponds to your NativeScript Sidekick project under the **Apps** tab, as well as a service corresponding to the authentication provider you connected to under the **Service Catalog** tab.
-Feel free to access and customize these further if you wish - there are many additional customization options available within the Kinvey Console.

 ## What else can I do with my Kinvey account?